-Here’s how half-songs sabotage your momentum—and, more importantly, how to break free so you can actually build a catalog of music you’re proud of.
+Here's how half-songs sabotage your momentum, and how to break free so you can actually build a catalog of music you're proud of.
+This post is the companion to 3 signs you're stuck in Songwriter Limbo: that one helps you spot the signs, this one shows you what the backlog is costing you.

 1. Half-Finished Songs Keep You Mentally Stuck